dragonpilee/Boom-Audio-Engine/README.md

-# Boom Audio Port
+# Boom Audio Engine

-Boom Audio is a custom audio enhancement port, inspired by the Beats Audio engine, designed to improve the overall sound quality on supported Android devices.
+Boom Audio is a custom audio enhancement Engine, designed to improve the overall sound quality on supported Android devices.
 This project enhances audio processing to deliver rich, high-quality sound for music lovers and audiophiles alike.

 ## Features